dsully/dotfiles/.github/README.md

 ### Using different repositories

-Often you'll want to have public dotfiles along with private ones, for both home and work.
+Often you’ll want to have public dotfiles along with private ones, for both home and work.

-Use the 'git-link' function defined in .config/fish/functions/git-link.fish to switch between repos.
+Use the 'git-link’ function defined in .config/fish/functions/git-link.fish to switch between repos.